 Banaji, Jairus, (ed.), (1992) Henryk Grossmann, The Law of Accumulation and Breakdown of the Capitalist System, Being also a Theory of Crises, translated and abridged.
 London: Pluto Press.

-Banaji, Jairus (2015) 'On the Identity of Shahrālānyōzān in the Greek and Middle Persian Papyri from Egypt'.
+Banaji, Jairus (2014) 'On the Identity of Shahrālānyōzān in the Greek and Middle Persian Papyri from Egypt'.
 In: Schubert, Alexander T. and Sijpesteijn, Petra M., (eds.), Documents and the History of the Early Islamic World.
 Leiden and Boston: Brill, pp 27-42.
-[Forthcoming]

 Banaji, Jairus (2012) 'The Economic Trajectories of Late Antiquity'.
 In: Johnson, Scott, (ed.), The Oxford Handbook of Late Antiquity.
 Oxford: Oxford University Press, pp 597-624.

 Banaji, Jairus (2010) 'Late Antique Legacies and Muslim Economic Expansion'.
-In: Haldon, John, (ed.), Money, Exchange and the Economy in the First Century of Islam.
+In: Haldon, John, (ed.), Money, Power and Politics in Early Islamic Syria: A Review of Current Debate.
 Aldershot: Ashgate.

 Banaji, Jairus (1980) 'Summary of Selected Parts of Kautsky’s The Agrarian Question'.
 In: Wolpe, Harold, (ed.), The Articulation of Modes of Production: Essays from Economy and Society.
 London: RKP, pp 45-92.